-In the Third Ward Clyde H. Woodruff designed this addition (1937) to the East Eighteenth Street Colored School No. K (1910, originally Andrew J. Chambers School) when that building became I. M. Terrell High School at 1411 I. M. Terrell Circle South.
+In the Third Ward Clyde H. Woodruff designed this addition (1937) to the East Eighteenth Street Colored School No. K (1910, originally Andrew J. Chambers School) when that building became part of I. M. Terrell High School.
+Today the school is I. M. Terrell Academy for STEM and VPA.

 As mentioned, Woodruff, with E. W. Van Slyke, also designed First Christian Church and Miller’s Mutual Fire Insurance Company building.

 Adam J. Zihlman was twenty-five years old in 1910 when he built this modest house of 594 square feet at 2711 Refugio on the North Side.
 It was one of the first houses in the neighborhood.

 Zihlman would become a real estate agent and developer.
 In 1921 he developed the Zihlman addition to Hi-Mount near “Stop Clark” (Clarke Avenue) on the Arlington Heights streetcar line.
 The addition was thoroughly modern: “gas, water and sewer mains, lights and graveled streets.”